 \section{Conclusion}

 Yet still no consensus exists in assessing default risk even if it has intrigued researchers for nearly 70 years.
 More and more tools and techniques have been used to assess default risk.
-This paper presents some useful approaches to apply CEV process to the KMV model.
-We focus on the default distances and compare them under different methods.
+This paper presents some useful approaches to apply the CEV process to the KMV model.
+We focus on the distances to default and compare them under different models.

-The first thing we find is, the classical KMV model performs not well in distinguishing ST companies in China.
-A contributing factor we point out is that volatility may be not a constant, and the figures suggest applying CEV process instead of GBM.
-We also notice that it is not easy to estimate the parameters in CEV model.
-We present two types of estimation procedure in the paper: fixed effects model and equivalent volatility.
-The estimation results of both two methods show the local volatility is an increasing function with respect to the non ST firm's asset, but it is a decreasing function for the ST companies, i.e. $\beta$ is greater than $1$ for non ST companies while $\beta$ is less than 1 for ST companies.
-Besides, after we applied these two methods, the tests results show the equivalent volatility method is much more suitable in estimating CEV parameters.
-Finally, we find that if the estimated parameters are accurate, the CEV-KMV model can bring great advantages in distinguishing ST companies.
+The first contributing factor we point out is that volatility of the firm asset value may be not a constant, and the figures suggest applying the CEV process instead of the GBM.
+We also notice that it is not easy to estimate the parameters in the CEV model, but we find the idea of equivalent volatility can help to achieve it.
+Finally, we find that both the Wilcoxon statistics $Z_1$ and the accuracy statiscs $Z_2$ manifest the CEV-KMV model can bring great advantages in distinguishing ST companies.

-What can be improved is that we can try some advanced parameters estimating procedures like MCMC or other machine learning algorithm.
-Besides, we offer an insight that other volatility model like Heston and SABR can be used based on the KMV model if suitable because the 1-1 relation between equivalent volatility and option price as well as the effective numerical methods allow us to do it.